casper-network/docs-archive/technical-framework/block-storage/tokens.md

 reference gives you the ability to make a copy and send it to others) or by creating a fresh reference that has not been used ever before.

-This concept can be applied here by "labelling" each type of token by a different unforgable reference and then using that label in each mint (creator of tokens) and purse (container for tokens).
+An unforgable reference can be used to securely define a mint (creator of tokens), as well as purses (containers for tokens).
+Moreover, each unforgable references can represent a different token, thus natively allowing multiple tokens to exist together in a rich ecosystem.
+We say an unforgable reference "labels" the type of token the mint can create or purse can hold.

 ## Mints and Purses